Rapidly Learning Soft Robot Control via Implicit Time-Stepping: Abstract

 \section{Abstract}

 With the explosive growth of rigid-body simulators, policy learning in simulation has become the de facto standard for most rigid morphologies.
 In contrast, soft robotic simulation frameworks remain scarce and are seldom adopted by the soft robotics community.
 This gap stems partly from the lack of easy-to-use, general-purpose frameworks and partly from the high computational cost of accurately simulating continuum mechanics, which often renders policy learning infeasible.
 In this work, we demonstrate that rapid soft robot policy learning is indeed achievable via implicit time-stepping.
-Our simulator of choice, \textsc{DisMech}, is a general-purpose, fully implicit soft-body simulator capable of handling both soft dynamics and frictional contact.
+We use \textsc{DisMech}, which is a general-purpose, fully implicit soft-body simulator capable of handling both soft dynamics and frictional contact.
 We further introduce delta natural curvature control, a method analogous to delta joint position control in rigid manipulators, providing an intuitive and effective means of enacting control for soft robot learning.
 To highlight the benefits of implicit time-stepping and delta curvature control, we conduct extensive comparisons across four diverse soft manipulator tasks against one of the most widely used soft-body frameworks, \textsc{Elastica}.
 With implicit time-stepping, parallel stepping of 500 environments achieves up to $6\times$ faster speeds for non-contact cases and up to $40\times$ faster for contact-rich scenarios.
-Finally, a comprehensive sim-to-sim gap evaluation—training policies in one simulator and evaluating them in another—demonstrates that implicit time-stepping provides a rare free lunch: dramatic speedups achieved without sacrificing accuracy.
+Finally, cross-simulator sim-to-sim evaluation shows that these gains are achieved while maintaining comparable task-level performance, suggesting that implicit time-stepping can significantly improve the practicality of policy learning for soft robots.